 Coconut Oil Recommendation

 A friend of mine recently gifted me a jar of CBD-infused coconut oil from Ojai Energetics—she packed it in her luggage and carried it to Ecuador.
-Of the ten or so different brands of coconut oil that I've tried, this is the best I’ve encountered.
-Aside from the many benefits of CBD oil—I’m not an expert in that field, only a dabbler—I also really like what it does to the flavor of the coconut oil.
+They use full-spectrum, water-soluable CBD oil without any synthetic compounds and with quite possibly the highest rate of bioavailability of any other CBD-infused products on the market.
+Of the ten or so coconut oil products that I've tried, this is my favorite, even purely from a flavor standpoint.
+The wellness benefits of the CBD oil is an added bonus.